How to apply for a visa in order to visit relatives or friends

 Contacting the embassy or consulate where you plan to turn in your application

-If Sweden does not have an embassy or consulate in your country, you might be able to turn in the application at the foreign mission of another country.
+If Sweden does not have an embassy or consulate-general in your country, who does not accept visa application, you might be able to turn in the application at the foreign mission of another country.
 In that case, check with them about their requirements.

 Filling out your application form